Christina Rossetti: Recognition

 British composers receptive to Rossetti's verse included Alexander Mackenzie (Three Songs, Op.
 17, 1878), Frederick Cowen, Samuel Coleridge-Taylor (Six Sorrow Songs, Op.
-57, 1904), Hubert Parry, Hope Squire, and Charles Villiers Stanford.
+57, 1904), Hubert Parry, Hope Squire, Charles Villiers Stanford, and Jack Gibbons (sixteen song settings).
 In 1918, John Ireland set eight poems from her Sing-Song: A Nursery Rhyme Book to music in his song cycle Mother and Child.
+The first verse of Yoko Ono's song "Who Has Seen the Wind?"
+(1970) was taken from Rossetti's homonymous poem.

 The poem "Song" was an inspiration for Bear McCreary's composition When I Am Dead, published in 2015.
 Two of Rossetti's poems, "Where Sunless Rivers Weep" and "Weeping Willow", were set to music by Barbara Arens in her All Beautiful & Splendid Things: 12 + 1 Piano Songs on Poems by Women (2017, Editions Musica Ferrum).
 Rossetti's "Love is Like a Rose" was set to music by Constance Cochnower Virtue; "Love Me, I Love You," was set to music by Hanna Vollenhoven; and "Song of the Dawn" was set to music by Elise Fellows White.

 In 2000, one of many Millennium projects across the country was a poetry stone placed in what had been the grounds of North Hill House in Frome.
 On one side is an excerpt from her poem, "What Good Shall My Life Do Me": "Love lights the sun: love through the dark/Lights the moon's evanescent arc:/Same Love lights up the glow-worms spark."
 She wrote about her brief stay in Frome, which had "an abundance of green slopes and gentle declivities: no boldness or grandeur but plenty of peaceful beauty".

 In 2011, Rossetti was a subject of a Radio 4 programme, In Our Time.

-The title of J. K. Rowling's novel The Cuckoo's Calling (2013) follows a line in Rossetti's poem A Dirge.
+The title of J. K. Rowling's novel, The Cuckoo's Calling (2013), is from a line in Rossetti's poem, A Dirge.
+The complete poem is the epigraph to the novel.

 Christina Rossetti is commemorated in the Church of England calendar on 27 April.